Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/BLE/DHT over BLE UART.rst

    * https://play.google.com/store/apps/details?id=com.adafruit.bluefruit.le.connect
    * https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal

 * Apple App Store:
    * https://apps.apple.com/us/app/bluefruit-connect/id830125974

-Open the example, “Files” -> “Examples” -> “AmebaBLE” -> “DHT_over_BLEUart”.
+Open the example, "Files" -> "Examples" -> "AmebaBLE" -> "DHT_over_BLEUart".

 |image03|

 Upload the code and press the reset button on Ameba once the upload is finished.

-Open the app on your smartphone, scan and connect to the Ameba board shown as “AMEBA_BLE_DEV” and choose the UART function in the app.
+Open the app on your smartphone, scan and connect to the Ameba board shown as "AMEBA_BLE_DEV" and choose the UART function in the app.

 |image04|